CenterForTheBuiltEnvironment/cbe-tool-template/README.md

 Clear guidelines for contributing to the tool.

 ## License
-The licensing information for the project.
+The licensing information for the project. <br>
+An overview of common licenses for open-source projects can be found [here](https://choosealicense.com/licenses/).

 ## Contact
 Information on how to contact the project maintainer(s).